 Please practice responsible social distancing.
 Check the official Ichetucknee Springs State Park website for updates before making plans or visiting the park.

 Millions of people visit Ichetucknee Springs State Park every year.
-But, most people come to Ichetucknee Springs for tubing down the Ichetucknee River.
+But, most people come for tubing down the Ichetucknee River.

 Blue Hole Spring isn’t suitable for children or weak swimmers.
 Really, only strong swimmers should swim in Blue Hole because it’s too deep to stand.
 There is also is a very strong water current which most people cannot swim against.

 Still, if you’re reading this, I urge you to please just go see for yourself because you’ll fall in love.

 After you fall in love, I hope you’ll appreciate our springs, and our nature in Florida.
 I hope you’ll want to help protect it.

 Blue Hole Spring is in the north section of Ichetucknee Springs State Park.